Is it Safe to Give Previcox to Dogs?

 Previcox for Dogs with Osteoarthritis.
 Inflammation of the joints is something all dogs will develop at a certain age.
 Manifesting with severe joint pain, stiffness, and decrease in mobility, arthritis in dogs, cannot be treated, but only managed.
 Previcox is an excellent pain managing drug.

 Previcox for Dogs with Postoperative Pain.
 Previcox provides reliable pain relief and is often prescribed before and after surgical procedures.
 Previcox is suitable for managing pain associated with both orthopedic surgery and soft tissue surgery.

 Previcox for Dogs with Cancer Pain.
 Off-label, Previcox is also used to provide pain relief for dogs with certain types of cancer, such as transitional cell carcinoma.
 Transitional cell carcinoma in dogs usually develops in the bladder and urethra and is more common among small breeds.

 What are the Side Effects of Previcox for Dogs?

-The most common side effects of Previcox for dogs include vomiting, changes in bowel movements like diarrhea, tarry stools, bloody stools, and behavior changes like increased or decreased activity levels, aggression, incoordination, seizures.
+The most common side effects of Previcox for dogs include vomiting, changes in bowel movements like diarrhea, tarry stools, bloody stools, and behavior changes like increased or decreased activity levels, aggression, incoordination, and dog seizures.